Alma-Revers/HELIUS/Tutorial/readme.md

-# Tutorial on fitting the model presented in the paper: ""
+# Tutorial on fitting the model presented in the paper: A Bayesian negative binomial hierarchical model for identifying diet - gut microbiome associations

 ## Before beginning:
 Download all three files.